Mindset is one of my favorite out of the new wave of straight edge bands from the US. Check them out on React! Records.

 Mindset is a hardcore band from Baltimore, Maryland.
 Dfang (Daniel Fang) plays drums, Mike plays guitar, I (Chris) play bass, and Ev sings.

 Can we talk about a revival of the Youth Crew hardcore and why do you play that particular style of hardcore/punk?
 What is the thing that has attracted you in Youth Crew?

 We all love Youth of Today, that’s pretty much it.
 Mindset started as Mike’s brainchild and he just wanted to start a band that sounded like Youth of Today.
 I think the term youth crew has kind of a negative connotation these days and people tend to think of it as some kind of gimmick.
 But seriously Youth of Today were bad ass… it’s fast, it’s angry, and they are actually singing about tangible things.
 I think those are the three things we want to do with Mindset.
 So when people write us off as just another youth crew band singing about “their crew” or some dumb shit like that, I don’t think they have even actually listened to us.

 What does it mean to be DIY and hardcore today?
-We are talking about Youth Crew revival, but obviously the things are pretty much different than in the past, when Youth of Today have started in the 80’s there was no facebook, youtube, iPods, React! or B9 message boards.
+OK, Youth Crew revival but when Youth of Today have started in the ’80s there was no Facebook, YouTube, iPods, React! or B9 message board.

 I’d like to think that Mindset is definitely a DIY band.
 React! helps us out a lot, but they are just a group of our friends.
 There is no contract or anything like that.